lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

 A quorum member or adult leader then leads gospel instruction.
 Quorum leaders counsel with advisers about who should teach.
-Meeting outlines are found in Come, Follow Me—For Aaronic Priesthood Quorums and Young Women Classes (see ComeFollowMe.ChurchofJesusChrist.org).
+Meeting outlines are found in Come, Follow Me.
 Meetings should end with a prayer.

 Normally, each Aaronic Priesthood quorum meets separately (see 10.1.5).
 Young men and young women may occasionally combine for a Sunday lesson, as